Stripstone/jubly-reader/docs/git_workflow_cheatsheet.md

 - shows changed files
 - shows whether files are staged or unstaged
 - confirms which branch you are on

+Before editing, also verify:
+- root `index.html` exists
+- root `js/` exists
+- root `css/` exists if current docs expect it
+- `docs/` contains docs only
+- the current version marker matches whether new files are being introduced

+If the scaffold does not match the current project-state docs, stop and fix the base-state problem first.

 ---